kubewarden/kubewarden.io/content/blog/2025/07/kubewarden-1.27-release.md

 release introduces a new host capability:
 [`kubernetes/can_i`](https://docs.kubewarden.io/reference/spec/host-capabilities/kubernetes#operation---can_i).

-This capability leverages the Kubernetes `SubjectAccessReview` API to check if a service account has permission to perform certain operations.
-This approach avoids the need to fetch numerous RBAC resources to determine if the service account can perform the blocked operations, making the check much faster and more reliable.
+This capability uses the Kubernetes `SubjectAccessReview` API to check if a service account has permission to perform certain operations.
+This approach avoids the need to fetch numerous RBAC resources to determine if the service account can perform the blocked operations, making the check faster and more reliable.

-To support this new capability, the default `ServiceAccount` used in the Helm chart to run the Policy Server has also been updated to add the permission to create `SubjectAccessReview` resources.
+To support this new capability, the default `ServiceAccount` used in the Helm chart to run the Policy Server has been updated to add permission to create `SubjectAccessReview` resources.
 If you want to use this new capability with a Policy Server that uses a different `ServiceAccount`, you must update its permissions accordingly.